What is London Help to Buy?

 - Not let out the property or use it as a second/holiday home

 Applying for London Help to Buy

 To apply for a London Help to Buy equity loan, you will need to purchase a property through a registered Help to Buy house builder.
-Visit the official London Help to Buy website to see the registered house builders list.
+Visit the official London Help to Buy website to find out which developers are currently offering properties.

 You'll have to apply directly to the house builder for the loan and then apply for a mortgage separately via your chosen lender or mortgage broker.

 Most big banks and a number of larger building societies are signed up to the scheme.

 Paying back a London Help to Buy equity loan

 When it comes to paying the loan back, London Help to Buy works in the same way as the main English Help to Buy scheme:

 - Loans are interest-free for the first five years.

 - After the first five years, you have to pay a monthly admin fee, which starts at 1.75% of the loan.